 Board Member, Duke Law School Board of Visitors

-Appointed Panel Member, Magistrate Judges' Merit Selection, U.S. District Court for the District of Maryland
+Appointed Chair, Magistrate Judges' Merit Selection Panel, U.S. District Court for the District of Maryland

 Honorary Committee, The Maryland Finding Justice Project

-Gubernatorial Appointee, The Maryland Appellate Courts Judicial Nominating Commission, 2007-present
+Gubernatorial Appointee, The Maryland Appellate Courts Judicial Nominating Commission, 2007-2014

 Member, Serjeants Inn Law Club